bcgov/data-publication/pages/dsg_bcgw_layer_file_presentation.md

 **Polygons: Hatched symbology**:

-+ Cross-hatching is not supported.
-(Only hatching in one direction is supported.)
++ Cross-hatching is not supported, however hatching in one direction is supported.
-+ Only certain angles are to be used for hatching to draw correctly in web mapping platforms:
++ Only certain angles can be used for single-direction hatching, in order to draw correctly in web mapping platforms:
-   + 0° (Horizontal)
+   + 0° (horizontal)
    + 45° (forward diagonal)
-   + 90° (Vertical)
+   + 90° (vertical)
    + 135° (backwards diagonal)
 + Presentation layer name example: Burn Severity Rating - All Years - Hatched